Mosul (2019 action film): Plot

-As they leave, Commander Jasem explains to Kawa that his SWAT team have gone against his superiors' command in the Police to not undergo this mission; he begins to answer Kawa's repeated questions about the mission.
-However, Kawa stops him and informs him he doesn't want to know anymore and that he'll just follow Jasem's commands.
-The SWAT team continue their mission and reach a road block, which forces them to fight outside their Humvees.
-Youness is accidentally killed by friendly fire, while Kawa gets injured by a friendly fire grenade and gets facially disfigured and is covered with a balaclava.
-As the team proceed by foot and enter a building, Razak is killed in close quarter combat and Sinan sustains a stab wound.
+As they leave, Commander Jasem explains to Kawa that his SWAT team have gone against his police superiors' orders to not undertake this mission; he begins to answer Kawa's repeated questions about the mission.
+However, Kawa stops him and informs him he does not want to know anymore and that he will just follow Jasem's commands.
+The SWAT team continue their mission and reach a roadblock, which forces them to fight outside their Humvees.
+Youness is accidentally killed by friendly fire, while Kawa is injured by a friendly fire grenade and his face disfigured which he covers with a balaclava.
+As the team proceed on foot and enter a building, Razak is killed in close quarter combat and Sinan sustains a stab wound.

-The SWAT team proceed to attack the ISIS camp and Akram dies after being shot.
-As they're securing the ISIS camp, Jasem, who has a habit of cleaning trash from any area he is in despite its destruction, accidentally triggers an ISIS booby trap and is killed.
+The SWAT team proceed to attack the ISIS camp, losing a team member in the process to enemy fire.
+As they are securing the ISIS camp, Jasem, who has a habit of cleaning trash from any area he is in despite its destruction, accidentally triggers an ISIS booby trap and is killed.
 With the death of their commander, the SWAT team suffer great morale loss.
 However, Kawa succeeds in reminding them of their mission.
 Waleed leads the remainder of the SWAT group, now down to 6 members, into an apartment complex where he uses a spare key he had hidden in his shoe to open an apartment door.
 He kills an ISIS member who has taken Waleed's wife Hayat along with her daughter Dunya for forced marriage.

 Kawa finally understands the objective of the SWAT mission, learning that the group had been carrying missions to liberate members of their families captured by ISIS.
 As he learns that Amir's son is close to their location, he asks how far.